heptarch/heptarch.github.io/drafts/demon.md

 <b>What have you found now begooo....</b>
 </div>

-Something bristling with teeth and luminescent ruin.
+Something ancient, bristling with teeth and luminescent ruin.

 <div style="text-align: right">
 <b>Child, what should you like to do?</b>